 3. Daily Mail

-Founded in 1896 by Alfred Harmsworth, The Daily Mail, ranks as the second-largest circulated newspaper in 2020.
-According to the data publishing record, women make up the majority of this newspaper’s readership; it comprises 52-55 per cent of the total readership.
-Not only the physical newspaper, but The Daily Mail attracts an average visitors of 218 million.
+Founded in 1896 by Alfred Harmsworth, The Daily Mail ranks as the second-largest circulated newspaper in 2020.
+According to the data publishing record, women make up the majority of this newspaper’s readership; it comprises 652,866 paid circulation as of February 2025.

 4. Evening Standard

-On May 29, 2024, The Evening Standard was announced as a daily newspaper to the weekly newspaper.
+On May 29, 2024, The Evening Standard was announced as a weekly newspaper under the title The London Standard.

 5. Daily Mirror

-Founded in 1903 by the British company, Reach Plc, Daily Mirror is a national daily tabloid newspaper.
-In 2016, the leading British newspaper had an average print circulation of 716,923; however, it constantly dropped to 587, 803 the following year.
-While Daily Mirror is a daily newspaper, Sunday Mirror is its Sunday sister newspaper.
+Founded in 1903 by the British company, Reach Plc, The Daily Mirror is a national daily tabloid newspaper.
+The leading British newspaper has 832,000 daily print readership.
+While the Daily Mirror is a daily newspaper, the Sunday Mirror is its Sunday sister newspaper.

 Also Read – Top 10 Highest Paying Real Estate Jobs (With Duties & Salaries)